Skip links

 Don’t Ignore Safety Protocols

-In case of ignorance towards the safety protocols, accidents can also occur apart from legal consequences.
+In case of ignorance of safety protocols, accidents can also occur, apart from legal consequences.
 OSHA reports that laboratories violating safety regulations face fines ranging from $7,000 to $70,000 per violation.

 Don’t Work Alone